EyeSeeTea/Bulk-Load-blessed/README.md

 You can find a detailed user and developer guide [at the wiki](https://github.com/EyeSeeTea/Bulk-Load-blessed/wiki) and also our [road map](https://github.com/orgs/EyeSeeTea/projects/45) You can download User Extended from the [DHIS2 App Hub](https://apps.dhis2.org/app/ce68be24-22ce-4cfd-98f7-71f4a0155a0f)

-For more links, see the [User-Extended App website](https://eyeseetea.github.io/user-extended-app-blessed/)
+For more links, see the [Bulk Load App website](https://eyeseetea.github.io/Bulk-Load-blessed/index.html)

 ## Feedback